kashishbawane/Nifty_Stocks_Analyzer/README.md

 # Nifty_Stocks_Analyzer
-This repo contains latest stok data and the screener
+This repo contains latest stock data and the screener...